 Shared print preservation through membership in Keep@Downsview

-Memorial University Libraries is now an associate member of the Keep@Downsview Initiative as part of its ongoing efforts to improve long-term collection preservation and access through creative and innovative management strategies.
+Memorial University Libraries became an associate member of the Keep@Downsview partnership in September 2021 as part of its ongoing efforts to improve long-term collection preservation and access through creative and innovative management strategies.

 Learn more about Memorial University Libraries’ membership in Keep@Downsview: